yadhukm07/face_mood/README.md

    ---image to xml conversion---(img+xml)-->csv conversion
    ---Csv to tf-record creation
 ```
---->This tf-record can be made from the csv file which can be made through the following steps
+This tf-record can be made from the csv file which can be made through the following steps

 1--making all image to a standard resolution(1920*720)

     --copy all iamges to a repository

     --make an additional repsitory

     --copy the image repository address and destination folder address to rezize.py python code

     --run the rezize.py and the rezized image will be in the destination folder

 2--Rename the all rezized images in serial number(eg:img (1), img (2))

     --This can be done in windows-->"https://youtu.be/5X8OdurpYyM"

-3--Annottate/labelling the image--->using labelimage tool
+#3-Annottate/labelling the image--->using labelimage tool

    3.1  ---clone the required git-hub repository-->"https://github.com/tzutalin/labelImg.git"

       ---install Python 3 + Qt5